-Management has evaluated subsequent events through August 15, 2023, the date the consolidated financial statements were available to be issued.
-Based on this evaluation, no additional material events were identified which require adjustment or disclosure in these consolidated financial statements.
+Management has evaluated subsequent events through November 14, 2023, the date the condensed financial statements were available to be issued.
+Based on this evaluation, no material events were identified which require adjustment or disclosure in these condensed financial statements.

 Serve Robotics Inc. and Patricia Acquisition Corp.